AstraLuma/qwertyuiop.ninja/_drafts/klipper.md

 ### Mechanics

-I only need a few brackets--one for the Pi and one for the camera.

-For the Pi, I settled on a custom variant of the [Display Mount Ender 3 S1 Pro with Raspberry PI 3 Case by 1h0m5s](https://www.printables.com/model/777751-display-mount-ender-3-s1-pro-with-raspberry-pi-3-c).
+I only need a bracket for the Raspberry Pi.
+I settled on a custom variant of the [Raspberry Pi case (model B+/2/3) with Ender 3 S1 mounting bracket by p1mrx](https://www.printables.com/model/514923-raspberry-pi-case-model-b23-with-ender-3-s1-mounti).

-"Variant"--none of the available versions are compatible with the Pi 4 with two inches of hat on top.
-And none of them seem to have sources (not that sources would do me much with this much work).
-And they all put the ethernet port in a weird direction.
-So a more accurate description might be a custom screen bracket & Pi case, loosely inspired by 1h0m5s's work.

-TODO: Camera arm
+"Variant"--the original was for the Pi3, granted with hat space.
+While there were actual source files available, it looks like the actual Pi3 holding bit was a mesh imported from another project--bad for updating it to Pi4.
+So I ended up [drawing my own from scratch](https://www.printables.com/model/1090733-raspberry-pi-4-case-for-ender-3-s1-beta).

 ## Building it